ringcentral/engage-digital-api-docs/docs/interactions/structured-messages/webview-sdk.md

 # About Webview SDK

-This SDK is meant to be used on pages linked to by items with a webview target.
+This SDK is meant to be used on pages linked to by messages/items with a "webview" target.

+This kind of target is useful to create specific interactions that are not provided by channels.

+The Webview SDK provides a generic way to interact with supported channels that can open your page in a webview which allows you to use the same target on different channels without having to write multiple integrations.

 ## Integration

-You can load the SDK by adding the folling `script` tag to the page.
+You can load the SDK by adding the following `script` tag to your target page.

 ```html
 <script>